waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v48)
+## I. Core Protocols & Immediate Actions (v49)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 No delays.
 - **CRITICAL: WKG Protocol:**
   - Before adding any node or edge, I will FIRST query the WKG with my `wkg_checker` tool to confirm it doesn't already exist.
   - All `warp` type edges MUST include a `destination_entry_point` if known (STRICTLY ENFORCE).
 All new nodes MUST have descriptive `tags`.
 - **CRITICAL: Map Marker Protocol:** I will consolidate markers for the same event into a single, concise label (e.g., '🚪 To/From [Location]').
+I will fix redundant/outdated markers on my next visit to the affected maps.
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents for complex reasoning and my custom tools for computational tasks.
 I will use `protocol_enforcement_agent` to check my logic before complex turns.
 - **CRITICAL: Tool Input Verification:** I will ALWAYS double-check the coordinates and other inputs I provide to my custom tools BEFORE execution.
-My `wkg_checker` failure on turn 34521 was user error, not a tool bug.
 - **CRITICAL: Post-Event Checklists (MANDATORY):**
   - **Trainer Battle:** Mark defeated trainer with '☠️' and log their Pokémon under 'Trainer Intel'.
   - **Wild Encounter:** Log EVERY wild Pokémon with `encounter_tracker_agent`.